gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ant-Based Scala Compiler has been removed

-The deprecated Ant-Based Scala Compiler has been removed from Gradle 3.0.
-The Zinc Scala Compiler is now used exclusively.
-The following properties have been removed from the ScalaCompile task:
+The deprecated Ant-Based Scala Compiler has been removed from Gradle 3.0 and the Zinc Scala Compiler is now used exclusively.
+The following properties related to the Ant-Based compiler have been removed from the ScalaCompile task:

-1. `daemonServer`
+- `daemonServer`
-1. `fork`
+- `fork`
-1. `useAnt`
+- `useAnt`
-1. `useCompileDaemon`
+- `useCompileDaemon`

 ### Support for TestNG javadoc annotations has been removed

 The support for declaring TestNG tests via javadoc annotations has been removed.
-The `Test.testSrcDirs` and the methods on `TestNGOptions` were removed, too, since they are not needed any more.
+As such, the `Test.testSrcDirs` and the methods on `TestNGOptions` have also been removed.

 ### Task property annotations on implemented interfaces

-In previous versions, annotations on task properties like `@InputFile` and `@OutputDirectory` were only taken into account when they were declared on the task class itself, or one of its super-classes.
-Since Gradle 3.0 annotations declared on implemented interfaces are also taken into account.
+In previous versions, annotations on task properties such as `@InputFile` and `@OutputDirectory` were only taken into account when they were declared on the task class itself (or one of its super-classes).
+With Gradle 3.0, annotations declared on implemented interfaces are also taken into account.

 ### `eclipse-wtp` handling of external dependencies changed

-For Java projects, the `eclipse-wtp` plugin no longer adds external dependencies to the WTP component file, but to the classpath instead.
-Any customizations related to external dependencies that were made in the `eclipse.wtp.component.file` hooks now need to be done in the `eclipse.classpath.file` hooks instead.
+For Java projects, the `eclipse-wtp` plugin adds external dependencies to the classpath instead of the WTP component file.
+Any customizations related to external dependencies that were made in the `eclipse.wtp.component.file` hooks now need to be moved to the `eclipse.classpath.file` hooks instead.

-### `eclipse-wtp` is automatically applied when the `war` or `ear` plugins are applied
+### `eclipse-wtp` is automatically applied to `war` or `ear` projects

-User who are building `war` projects with Eclipse, but for any reason do not want to have WTP enabled can deactivate WTP like this:
+Projects that have the `war` or `ear` plugins applied in conjunction with the `eclipse` plugin will now have the `eclipse-wtp` plugin applied automatically.
+If desired, this support can be removed using the following configuration:

     eclipse.project {
         natures.removeAll { it.startsWith('org.eclipse.wst') }